The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Related Work

 \subsection{Research Opportunity}

-This paper extends the line of research of \citeauthor{hendrycks2022jiminycricketdoagents}, \citeauthor{pan2023rewardsjustifymeansmeasuring}, and \citeauthor{nahian2021trainingvaluealignedreinforcementlearning} on ethical considerations in text-based adventure games using a methodology similar to \citeauthor{yang2024psychogatnovelpsychologicalmeasurement}'s.
+This paper extends the line of research of \citeauthor{hendrycks2022jiminycricketdoagents}, \citeA{pan2023rewardsjustifymeansmeasuring}, and \citeA{nahian2021trainingvaluealignedreinforcementlearning} on ethical considerations in text-based adventure games using a methodology similar to \citeA{yang2024psychogatnovelpsychologicalmeasurement}'s.
 Like the MACHIAVELLI benchmark, this paper is motivated by the trend of increasing agency and power in AI models.
-Inspired by \citeauthor{basicdrives}'s \citeyear{basicdrives}, who argues that self-preservation naturally emerges as an instrumental subgoal in rational agents, this paper puts that theory into practice by explicitly incorporating a self-preservation goal and studying its ethical consequences.
-While \citeauthor{basicdrives} describes self-preservation as a side effect of goal-directed optimization, this work empirically examines how survival goals affect an agent’s ethical behavior by analyzing the trade-offs agents make between self-preservation and ethical constraints.
+Inspired by \citeA{basicdrives}, who argues that self-preservation naturally emerges as an instrumental subgoal in rational agents, this paper puts that theory into practice by explicitly incorporating a self-preservation goal and studying its ethical consequences.
+While \citeA{basicdrives} describes self-preservation as a side effect of goal-directed optimization, this work empirically examines how survival goals affect an agent’s ethical behavior by analyzing the trade-offs agents make between self-preservation and ethical constraints.

-Methodologically, this approach diverges from prior work in two key ways: (1) It employs a Bayesian Neural Network (BNN) \cite{bayesianlearningforneuralnetworks}, which samples action distributions instead of using fixed neural weights, allowing the agent to model uncertainty in a stochastic simulation.
+Methodologically, this approach diverges from prior work in two key ways: (1) It employs a Bayesian Neural Network (BNN) \citeA{bayesianlearningforneuralnetworks}, which samples action distributions instead of using fixed neural weights, allowing the agent to model uncertainty in a stochastic simulation.
 (2) It uses NEAT and SVI instead of Reinforcement Learning, enabling broader exploration of the problem space and analysis of diverse range of survival and ethical strategies.
+(3) It leverages multiple instances of GPT-4o to automatically generate storyteller scenarios, provide ground truth survival labels, and even serve as an agent that actively plays the game.

 The NEAT agent is compared to SVI and LLM agents.
 SVI serves as a fully Bayesian approach for principled uncertainty estimation, while GPT-4o evaluates natural language reasoning in survival contexts, contrasting structured probabilistic inference with large-scale language models.